Philemon 1:13

 I would have liked to keep him with me, so that on your behalf he could minister to me in my chains for the gospel.

-I wanted to keep him with me
+I would have liked to keep him with me,

 so that on your behalf